Last updated February 5, 2014

 New Canadian currency is made of plastic, although some paper bills are still in circulation.

 The copper penny was phased out in February 2013.
 A few are still in circulation but they are no longer being recirculated by banks.
-Cash registers can show totals with pennies but they are disregarded.
+Cash registers can show totals with pennies but they are disregarded during cash payments.

 Major travellers' cheques are accepted in places that accept credit cards, but are not universally accepted as cash.